depthfirstlearning/depthfirstlearning.com/about.md

 DFL was designed to be shared with and grown by the community.
 It is not limited to people at Google or at NYU.
 If you are interested in developing your own curriculum for a paper that we do not already host, we will help you!
-Check out out
+Check out our
 <a href="https://github.com/depthfirstlearning/depthfirstlearning.com#contributing">github</a>
 for examples and open an <a href="https://github.com/depthfirstlearning/depthfirstlearning.com/issues">issue</a>
 detailing which paper you want to study.
 We want your help in growing this resource